atilacamurca/mkdoc/README.md

 Install python, pandoc and latex-beamer first.

+    $ sudo apt-get install pandoc latex-beamer

+Maybe you will need other packages for especific LaTeX code.

-Then download, extract the project and:
+Then download, extract the project, rename to `mkdoc` and:

+    $ sudo su
 	# mv mkdoc /usr/local
 	# ln -s /usr/local/mkdoc/mkdoc /usr/local/bin